liady/es6-library-minimal/README.md

 This will:
  1. Run Webpack starting from the entry point file (`src/library.js`, can be configured)
  2. Convert all files from ES6 to ES5
- 3. Minify them, **including all of their module dependencies** as a UMD module (so the file will be self-contained)
+ 3. Minify them, **including all of their module dependencies**, as a UMD module (so the file will be self-contained)
  4. Output the file to the `dist` folder

 ### Test